 While the possibility of inhabiting Mars is enticing, one has to wonder: why exactly are we looking at Mars for our new home?
 Earth attained the ability to support life due to its liquid water, plate tectonics, rich atmosphere sheltering it from the Sun’s rays, and a distance from the Sun in our solar system that keeps all of these things in order.
 Mars, however, is basically just a rusty ball, and its lack of activity has led many scientists to believe that the planet is geologically dead.
 The average temperature of Mars is minus 80 degrees Fahrenheit, and its atmosphere is primarily carbon dioxide with some water vapor.
 In addition, no matter what happens on Earth in the near future, our planet will be decimated 7.59 billion years from now as the Sun becomes a red giant.
 Mars shares this same fate.

 Likely alternatives for planetary masses that could be suitable for life are among the seemingly infinite exoplanets, or planets that are located outside of our solar system.
 Since March 2009, NASA’s Kepler spacecraft has been pursuing the agenda of searching for exoplanets located around Sun-like stars that could potentially harbor or sustain life.
-As of January 2016, the Kepler has discovered 4,696 candidates, 1,032 confirmed planets, and 12 small rocky planets confirmed within the habitable zone.
+As of July 2020, the Kepler has discovered 4,422 candidates, 2,398 confirmed planets, and 361 candidates or confirmed within the habitable zone.

 However, many of these options are light years away, and space technology is nowhere near advanced enough to be able to move a part of human civilization to any of them.
 Due to its close proximity, Mars has an advantage over all other places.
 If human life on Mars is to happen, it is possible that aerospace technology will advance greatly as the result of confronting the challenges of establishing the Martian colony.
-This could just be a dream, or it could be the first hurdle needed to overcome intergalactic colonization as we begin to explore the Universe.
-Either way, it is likely that 3D printing will become an interplanetary technology in the near future.
+This could just be a dream, or it could be the first hurdle needed to overcome intergalactic colonization as we begin to explore the Universe with the aid of technologies like 3D printing.